ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Come up with your own examples.
 ```

-The dollar sign before a variable name is a shortened form of parameter expansion.
+Let's come back to the parameter expansion.
+When you put the dollar sign before a variable name, you use the short form of the expansion.
 Its full form looks this way:
 {line-numbers: false, format: Bash}
 ```
 ${filename}
 ```

-Use the full form to avoid ambiguity.
-Here is an example when the text follows the variable name:
+Use this form to avoid ambiguity.
+Ambiguity can happen when the text follows the variable name.
+Here is an example of such a case:
 {line-numbers: true, format: Bash}
 ```
 prefix="my"